learn-co-students/sf-web-102819/24-rails-auth/LECTURE.md

 ### Core

-- [ ] Describe the difference between signing up and signing up 📐
+- [ ] Describe the difference between signing in and signing up 📐
 - [ ] Describe the difference between authentication and authorization ⚖️
 - [ ] Implement secure user account creation and storage 🔐
 - [ ] Build sign up, login, and logout features 🛠